 From the new parking lot, take the west trail towards the old Twin Owls parking lot ~0.6 miles.
 Hike in on the higher trail (right) directly from the west end of the old Twin Owls parking lot.
 Follow well placed signs to Batman and Checkerboard Rock.
 At a final signed junction, go left for Batman Pinnacle and Checkerboard Rock or right for Batman Rock.
 The chunky square-ish top just below the Southern base of Batman Rock is the beacon, about 550' above the base....
 Cairns mark the last bit through a talus field after crossing below the base of Checkerboard Rock.
 Alternatively, start and do the approach as for Batman Rock, but when below its Eastwardly base and about level in elevation (and perhaps 100 meters away) cut down and left above Checkerboard Rock and then down to the South to reach the base.
 Again, let the square spire atop the pinnacle be your guide and TRY to stay on trail.... ~45-60 minutes to approach, ~40-45 minutes to return.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Batman Pinnacle:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Batman Pinnacle:

 Featured Route For Batman Pinnacle